 The non-disciplinary action policy offers limited immunity to those witnesses who report assaults or other behaviors which violate campus policies, or who assist complainants in filing a report, but who might be policy violators themselves.
 For example: An underage student has been drinking at a local bar and witnesses an assault but fears going to college officials for fear of disciplinary repercussions.
-An official report may be submitted verbally or in writing to the vice president for student services.
+An official report may be submitted verbally or in writing to the vice president and chief administrative officer.

 Discipline Policies and Procedures for Complainants and/or Witnesses

 Dordt College does not intend for this policy to be a substitute for related civil or criminal legal options.
 The College strongly encourages complainants to report all incidents and violations to the local law enforcement officials or agencies and utilize all of the services and rights to which they are entitled to by law.

 After complainants or witnesses submit an official report to the vice president and chief administrative officer (or the director of human resources), the vice president and chief administrative officer, director of residence life and others, if deemed necessary, will meet with the complainant or witness to discuss the report and determine whether a violation of conduct has occurred.
 At this meeting, discipline procedures will be explained to the complainant or witness, including the role of the complainant, any witnesses, the accused, and the college in the disciplinary process.
 The college will follow the guidelines outlined in the Student Conduct Code.
 The complainant will be kept informed about the progress of the investigation, including but not limited to notification of the initial meeting with the alleged assailant.